 Best Events in Europe in April

 April is a fascinating time to travel in Europe, especially if you’re a fan of traditional festivals.
-As Spring and Easter approach, you can expect a slew of religious festivals and other events in April.
+As spring and Easter approach, you can expect a slew of religious festivals and other events in April in Europe.

 1. Bern, Switzerland – Jazz Festival